hawadlu/Maze-Solver-Java/README.md

     <li>
         Maze.fail("Some message")
         <br>
         Deliberately fail the program.
-Probaly not useful in an actual maze solver but it is good for testing.
+Probably not useful in an actual maze solver but it is good for testing.
     </li>
 </ul>